SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 You can include additional spaces and tabs after that indentation;
 those spaces and tabs appear in the string.

-Line endings in a multiline string literal are normalized to use the line feed character.
+Line breaks in a multiline string literal are normalized to use the line feed character.
-Even if your source file has a mix of carriage returns and line feeds, all of the line endings in the string will be the same.
+Even if your source file has a mix of carriage returns and line feeds, all of the line breaks in the string will be the same.

+In a multiline string literal, a backslash (``\``) at the end of a line causes the line feed after it to be omitted from the string.
+Any whitespace between the backslash and the line break is also omitted from the string.
+You can use this syntax
+to hard wrap a multiline string literal in your source code, without changing the value of the resulting string.

 Special characters
 can be included in string literals